 16. Have an official seal that shall be judicially noticed.

-17. On or before December 31, 2015, establish an interactive online directory of codes, rules, ordinances, if available electronically, and statutes to assist individuals and businesses with regulatory requirements and obligations.
+17. Establish an interactive online directory of codes, rules, ordinances, if available electronically, and statutes to assist individuals and businesses with regulatory requirements and obligations.
 As provided in this paragraph, counties, municipalities and budget units shall submit information in a manner and format prescribed by the agency.

 B. The department shall advise the judicial and legislative branches of state government concerning information technology.